Energy in the United Kingdom

 Successive UK governments have outlined numerous commitments to reduce carbon dioxide emissions.
-One such announcement was the Low Carbon Transition Plan launched by the Brown ministry in July 2009, which aimed to generate 30% electricity from renewable sources, and 40% from low carbon content fuels by 2020.
-Notably, the UK is one of the best sites in Europe for wind energy, and wind power production is its fastest growing supply.
-Wind power contributed almost 21% of UK electricity generation in 2019.
-In 2019, the electricity sector's grid supply for the United Kingdom came from 43% fossil fuelled power (almost all from natural gas), 48.5% zero-carbon power (including 16.8% nuclear power and 26.5% from wind, solar and hydroelectricity), and 8% imports.
+One such announcement was the Low Carbon Transition Plan launched by the Brown ministry in July 2009, which aimed to generate 30% electricity from renewable sources, and 40% from low-carbon content fuels by 2020.
+The UK is one of the best sites in Europe for wind energy, and wind power production is its fastest growing supply.
+Wind power contributed 29.4% of UK electricity generation in 2023.

+The electricity sector's grid supply for the United Kingdom in 2024 came from 26.9% fossil fuel power (almost all from natural gas), 51% zero-carbon power (including 14% nuclear power and 37% from wind, solar and hydroelectricity), 6.8% from biomass, 14.1% imports, and 1.2% from storage.

 Government commitments to reduce emissions are occurring against a backdrop of economic crisis across Europe.
-During the European financial crisis, Europe's consumption of electricity shrank by 5%, with primary production also facing a noticeable decline.
+During the euro area crisis, Europe's consumption of electricity shrank by 5%, with primary production also facing a noticeable decline.
 Britain's trade deficit was reduced by 8% due to substantial cuts in energy imports.
-Between 2007 and 2015, the UK's peak electrical demand fell from 61.5 GW to 52.7GW.
+Between 2007 and 2015, the UK's peak electrical demand fell from 61.5 GW to 52.7.
+By 2022 it reached 47.1 GW.

 UK government energy policy aims to play a key role in limiting greenhouse gas emissions, whilst meeting energy demand.
 Shifting availabilities of resources and development of technologies also change the country's energy mix through changes in costs and consumption.
 In 2018, the United Kingdom was ranked sixth in the world on the Environmental Performance Index, which measures how well a country carries through environmental policy.

 Energy sources

+In 2022, the United Kingdom's total energy supply (TES) was primarily composed of natural gas, contributing 39.4%, followed by oil at 34.8%, nuclear power at 8.1%, and coal at 3.2%.
+Biofuels and waste contributed 8.9%, while other renewable sources such as wind, solar, and hydro collectively accounted for 5.6% of the energy mix.
+Coal generation ceased in September 2024.